2008 Student Research Conference:

 Overview

-On Thursday, April 03, 2008, Truman State University will convene its annual Student Research Conference, a University-wide Celebration of Student Research, Scholarship, and Creative Achievement.
-This umbrella event will include two separate meetings, the 21st Annual Undergraduate Research Conference and the 6th Annual Graduate Research Conference, that are united in a cohesive program.
-Students from all academic disciplines and divisions are invited and encouraged to present their scholarly or creative work.
+On Thursday, April 18, 2024, Truman State University will convene the 37th annual Student Research Conference, a University-wide Celebration of Student Research, Scholarship, and Creative Achievement.
+Undergraduate and graduate students from all academic disciplines are invited and encouraged to present their scholarly or creative work.

 Presentation Types